-There are several different types of neurotransmitters released by different neurons, and we can speak in broad terms about the kinds of functions associated with different neurotransmitters (Table 3.1).
-Much of what psychologists know about the functions of neurotransmitters come from research on the effects of drugs in psychological disorders.
+There are several different types of neurotransmitters released by different neurons, and we can speak in broad terms about kinds of functions associated with the different neurotransmitters (Table 3.1).
+Much of what psychologists know about the functions of neurotransmitters comes from research on the effects of drugs in psychological disorders.
 Psychologists who take a biological perspective and focus on the physiological causes of behavior assert that psychological disorders like depression and schizophrenia are associated with imbalances in one or more neurotransmitter systems.
-In this perspective, psychotropic medications can help improve associated with the symptoms these disorders.
+In this perspective, psychotropic medications can help improve the symptoms associated with these disorders.
 Psychotropic medications are drugs that treat psychiatric symptoms by restoring neurotransmitter balance.